Sinuiju: Economy

 An important light industry centre in North Korea, Sinŭiju has a plant manufacturing enamelled ironware as well as a textile mill, paper mill and an afforestation factory.
 Its southwest harbour has a shipyard, although the shipyard's main function is seemingly to dismantle ships for scrap metal and other usable materials rather than building new ships.
 The area has recycling plants which recycle a wide range of material, including products that are banned for recycling in China.
 The Sinŭiju Cosmetics Factory is located in South Sinŭiju (Namsinŭiju).

 Trade with China

 A substantial portion of North Korea's international trade, both legal and illegal, passes through Sinuiju and Dandong, across the Yalu River.

-Central market

-Since 2002, commercial life has been centred on the Chaeha-dong Market.
-Based on a satellite image taken on 30 October 2012, the market has been destroyed and is being made into a new park.

 Transportation

-Sinŭiju can be reached from P'yŏngyang by air, railway and road.
+Sinŭiju can be reached from P'yŏngyang by air, railway, and road.
 It can be reached from Dandong in China by crossing the Amnok River by bridge or boat.
 Foreign tourists on excursion boats from Dandong are sometimes permitted to approach within a few meters of the city's coastline, as long as they do not land.